Barry Migliorini: Business career

+A local publication listed Migliorini as one of the wealthiest people with ties to Fountain Valley possessing a net worth of $650,000,000,.

+Authorial work

+Barry Migliorini made his debut as an author in 2025 with the self published business guide AI Millionaire: How to Build Wealth and Freedom in the Age of Automation, released May 8, 2025 (ASIN B0F85ZJPSP).
+In it, Migliorini, drawing on his tenure as CEO of Wellness Matrix Group (the first medical AI company to reach a US $1 billion market cap) and his earlier career in investment banking, lays out a step by step playbook for solo entrepreneurs to build scalable, AI powered businesses using no code tools, automation, and digital marketing strategies..

+Since its publication, AI Millionaire has been cited in entrepreneurship forums and business podcasts for its accessible, practitioner focused approach to AI adoption in small enterprises.

+Legal Matters

 In May 1998 Migliorini was a co-defendant along with Andrew Shoemaker, and Alan C. Greenberg "Ace" in a fraud, churning and unauthorized trading case.
 Migliorini who held a 24 license was additionally accused of "failure to supervise".
 In total including attorney fees, interest and punitive damages the plaintiff was seeking over $1,000,000 in relief.
 The defendants prevailed in its entirety and the case was expunged from Migliorini's CRD record.